*The original article posted on April 17, 2020 has been updated to reflect changes as of June 15, 2020.

 - Does not reduce the compensation of an employee making $100,000 or less by more than 25%, as compared to the employee’s average compensation during the last full quarter.

-However, if an employer does not meet the requirements identified in three and four above, it may qualify for an exception if, prior to June 30, 2020, the employer rehires or reinstates the compensation of an employee that was impacted between Feb.
+However, if an employer does not meet the requirements identified in three and four above, it may qualify for an exception if, prior to Dec.
+31, 2020, the employer rehires or reinstates the compensation of an employee that was impacted between Feb.
 15, 2020, through April 26, 2020.
 If an employer still does not meet the requirements identified in three and four above, after giving effect to the exception in the preceding sentence, then the amount of the loan eligible will be reduced ratably.
 Any portion of the loan that is not forgiven by Dec.
-31, 2020 will remain outstanding and amortize over an 18 month period.
-The first six months of loan payments are deferred.
+31, 2020 will remain outstanding and amortize over the term of the loan.
+The first six months of loan payments are deferred following a determination of forgiveness or first 10 months is deferred if forgiveness is not sought.
 The amount of the loan forgiven will NOT need to be reflected as cancellation of indebtedness (COD) income for federal income tax purposes.
+For additional information regarding forgiveness, see SBA alerts Part Thirteen, Part Fourteen, and Part Fifteen.

 Salary Reduction Example